dswho2/rag-recipe-finder/README.md

   - Generate a new recipe variation using GPT.
 - If the user chooses to generate:
   - The selected recipe(s) are included in a prompt.
-  - OpenAI’s language model generates a tailored recipe.
+  - OpenAI's language model generates a tailored recipe.
   - The response is formatted and returned to the frontend.

 ## Project Structure